Experiences & Case Studies - Safe and Sound Protocol

 After a few weeks of listening, Nathalie described a first, tangible change: her energy was improving.
 After four years of disability, she began preparing to return to a part-time office role.

-“I believe I am finally on the healing side.
-I have energy, still weak but the energy is there, and even when I do things I feel good the next day.”
+“I think I’m finally on the road to recovery.
+I have energy—I’m still weak, but the energy is there—and even when I do things, I feel fine the next day.”

 — Nathalie, SoundTherapy client (anonymous)